RMI-NITT/STAR/README.md

 * https://www.ti.com/product/IWR6843AOPEVM/part-details/IWR6843AOPEVM

 ### Progress till now
 Frequency Modulated Continuous Wave technology is by itself a topic which is actively in research around the world.
-There are very few resources available for the intention of our problem statement and even if they are found, they generally tend to be too complicated.
+There are very few resources available for the intention of this problem statement and even if they are found, they generally tend to be too complicated.

-Simulations for heartbeat and respiration rate were done in MATLAB and we tried to model how exactly it would work in the background.
-We tried our best and figured out that this radar technology also had applications in motion tracking, contour detection, area scanning, etc.
+Simulations for heartbeat and respiration rate were modelled in MATLAB.
+It was also figured out that this radar technology also had applications in motion tracking, contour detection, area scanning, etc.

-The hardware from Texas Instruments wasn't working hence we weren't able to fully explore.
-Meetings with signal processing professors and embedded system engineers were held regarding the activation of hardware.
-Queries were raised in different forums and repeated attempts were made to connect with the customer care of TI.
-All of these attempts proved to be futile.
-We lost the competition since we couldn't show any POC.
+The hardware from Texas Instruments, IWR6843AOPEVM, was utilized in this project.
+Many guides, videos and articles were referred for understanding its working and the potential it holds.

-However works are still being held on by few RMI members in this project and we hope to get a major breakthrough soon.
+ Works are still being held on by RMI members in this project.

 ### Reference Links
 #### FMCW References